 Resource Certification, also referred to as Resource Public Key Infrastructure (RPKI), is a robust security framework for verifying the association between resource holders and their Internet resources.
 In this context, ‘resource holders’ are organizations such as Regional Internet Registries (RIRs), Local Internet Registries (LIRs), ISPs, or end-user organizations, while ‘Internet resources’ are IPv4 and IPv6 address blocks and Autonomous System Numbers (ASNs).
 This has been an initiative that has been developed within the IETF’s SIDR Working Group and among the various RIRs.
-In 2011, the five RIRs will deploy a system of Internet resource certification.
-What is it and what does it mean for you?

 What Is a Resource Certificate?